telerik/xamarin-forms-docs/controls/checkbox/features/checkbox-key-features.md

 The default value of **IsChecked** is false.

-Here is a sample example how you can set the **Indeterminate** state:
+Here is an example how you can set the **Indeterminate** state:

 <snippet id='checkbox-key-features-ischeckednull-xaml'/>

 ## CheckBox Size

-The size of the checkbox is controlled through the Length property.
-The next snippet shows how you can apply it.
+The size of the checkbox is controlled through the **Length** property, this snippet shows how you can apply it.

 <snippet id='checkbox-key-features-length-xaml'/>

 ## Commands

-RadCheckBox exposes a Commands collection that allows you to register custom commands with each control’s instance trough the **RadCheckBox.Commands** property:
+RadCheckBox exposes a Commands collection that allows you to register custom commands with each control’s instance through the **Commands** property:

 * **Commands**: Gets the collection with all the custom commands registered with the CommandService.